Ferromagnetism in an extended coherently-coupled atomic superfluid: Experimental observation of the phase transition

-The discrepancy between the numerical points and the theoretical expectation, attributed to beyond-LDA effects, is reduced by considering slower detuning ramps: if the evolution is not truly adiabatic, spin currents, which are included in the simulations, play a small, although observable, role.
-For what concerns the experimental data, discrepancies can be ascribed to the departure from adiabaticity in the preparation, finite temperature effects that could shift the critical point to lower values of $|\kappa| n/\Omega_R$, and loss of coherence.
-Additionally, systematic errors can be introduced while subtracting the detuning $n(x)\Delta$, especially in the regions at low values of $|\kappa| n/\Omega_R$ that are located near the tails of the sample.
-Nevertheless, both simulation and experiment capture the growth of the hysteresis region predicted by the theory above the critical point.
+The discrepancy between the numerical simulation (purple points) and the theoretical expectation (dotted line), attributed to beyond-LDA effects, is reduced by considering slower detuning ramps: if the evolution is not truly adiabatic, spin currents, which are included in the simulations, play a small, although observable, role.

 Finally, it is worth pointing out that the hysteresis phenomena observed in~\cite{Trenkwalder2016} referred to the completely different case of a zero-dimensional single component condensate with attractive interactions in a tunable double-well potential.
 The crucial novelty introduced by our setup resides on the spontaneous emergence of hysteresis due to strong atom-atom interactions in a spatially extended system, which opens the way to study the interplay of hysteresis with the spatial dynamics.